 References and quotations should be cited properly using your word processor's endnote or footnote function.
 For citations to the textbooks listed on the syllabus, the author's last name, a shortened version of the title, and page numbers will suffice.
-Example: Goldberg, Enemies Within, 54.
+Example: Barkun, Culture of Conspiracy, 56.
 For the books that are document collections or anthologies, you should also include the author and title of the specific document or chapter, if they are different from the book as a whole.
 You do not need to create a bibliography beyond what appears in your notes.
-Citations to web pages must include the author, title, and whole URL of the specific page you are citing, not just the whole site's address.
+Citations to web pages must include the URL of the specific page you are citing, not just the whole site's address.

 There is no prescribed length, though more than 10-12 double-spaced pages or so would probably be excessive for undergraduates.
 6-8 tightly-written, highly substantive pages might well be enough.
 Provide what you consider a thorough, well-supported answer.
-The essays are due in class on Thursday, December 8.
+The essays are due in class on Thursday, March 6.

 Essays will be graded primarily on the degree to which they reflect an accurate understanding and careful consideration of the course materials and concepts, including textbooks, reserve readings, web readings, visual materials, and lectures.
 The best answers will not simply regurgitate what was said in class, but will instead show an ability to deploy information and ideas from many different parts of the course, especially the reading, in support of a coherent argument.
 Please be specific and accurate, with regard to events, dates, names, and so on, but do not simply recite facts.
-Also, please avoid lengthy quotations.
-Anybody can cut and paste from web pages.
+Avoid lengthy quotations -- anybody can cut and paste from web pages - but do make reference to specific events and people and texts.
+The most common pitfall with broad questions like these is the tendency to write overly vague and abstract answers that lack supporting evidence or proper textual/factual grounding.